Senate Intel says FBI gave 'unjustified credence' to Steele dossier, Russia 'took advantage' of Trump transition team

 The panel on Tuesday released the fifth and final volume of its five-part report on Russian interference in the 2016 presidential election.

 "Over the last three years, the Senate Intelligence Committee conducted a bipartisan and thorough investigation into Russian efforts to influence the 2016 election and undermine our democracy," Acting Senate Intelligence Committee Chairman Marco Rubio, R-Fla., said in a statement Tuesday.
-"We interviewed over 200 witnesses and reviewed over one million pages of documents."
+"We interviewed over 200 witnesses and reviewed over 1 million pages of documents."

 He added: "No probe into this matter has been more exhaustive."